SharonIvy/Hero-Squad/README.md

   You need the following installed on your machine
   - Java
   - Java Development Kit(JDK)
-  To confirm run the following command on your Linux command line:
+  To confirm run the following commands on your Linux command line:
   ```
   $ java -version

   ```

 ## Project Demo: